stevob14/passivecash/index.md

 ### Contact

 Need help getting started or have any questions?
-Contact me at **stephen@passivecash.xyz**
+Contact me at **stephen@passivecash.xyz** or [@passivecashxyz](https://twitter.com/passivecashxyz)

 ### About Me

 I am a programmer, investor, and cryptocurrency enthusiast.
 I hold a B.S. in Computer Science with minors in Math and Organizational Leadership.
-You can find one of my current projects at [MarketInfo.io](https://www.marketinfo.io) - Crypto and stock news aggregator.

 ### Disclaimer